Skip to main content

 Generating fields dynamically

-• label is selected from the same configuration as name and value, but you'll probably want to grab a more user-friendly caption from somewhere else.
+• label typically uses the same value as name and value, but consider using more user-friendly captions from other sources.

-• datatype (used in the date/time package, but not, strictly speaking, an "official" Field property) will be copied verbatim from the declared type for the column per the platform.
+• datatype (used by the date/time package, though not an official Field property) copies the column's declared type directly.

-• The examples below cast defaultValue as text unconditionally.
-You may want a more sophisticated conversion to the appropriate type for your application. defaultValue will be null if a default is not set in the table configuration.
+• These examples cast defaultValue as text; consider more sophisticated type conversions for your specific needs. defaultValue will be null when no default is configured.

 Relational databases